| Creating Linguistic Access for Deaf and Deafblind People;

 - 13 municipal schools (day schools), 3 state schools (dorm schools)

-- About 350 FinSL using students, over 900 other students (hard of hearing,
+- About 350 FinSL using students, over 900 other students (hard of hearing, students with dysphasia, language problems or multiple disabilities) in the schools.

 - In practice only few of the SL using children actually have the opportunity